Lakers News: Kentavious Caldwell-Pope Capitalized On 'Bench Perspective' While Recovering From Sprained Ankle

 “Last game, I felt like the first quarter we were a little sluggish and not enough energy.
 I think we were just one pass to a shot that first quarter.
 We were just making a lot of mistakes.
 I could pinpoint them and actually see what was going on.”

-Caldwell-Pope remains questionable for Tuesday night’s bout with the Grizzlies, meaning he may have to spend another game on the sidelines.
+Caldwell-Pope hoped to return for Tuesday night’s bout with the Grizzlies, but he was again held out.

 Caldwell-Pope believes Lakers depth will allow him to fully recover